TheNewtonCapstone/blog/_posts/2024-12-26-issues-with-microros.md

 The combination of the RELIABLE QoS setting, network congestion, and a small but deadly 5ms delay resulted in erratic motor behavior.
 For every 1 IMU callback, 10 motor commands were fired, overwhelming the control loop.
 This delay alone, probably cost us two weeks of development time.

-1. The IMU timercallback fires at a fixed rate (1kHz) and publishes the pendulum's angle
+1. The IMU timer callback fires at a fixed rate (1kHz) and publishes the pendulum's angle
-2. Initial motor command triggers with a 5ms set_torque() delay
+2. An initial motor command triggers with a 5ms set_torque() delay
 3. During this blocking delay, the executor itself is blocked
     - No new callbacks can be processed
     - IMU readings can't be handled